ordina-jworks/ordina-jworks.github.io/_posts/2021-05-26-intro-to-mqtt.md

 HiveMQ is an MQTT-based platform that includes a broker.
 It has the option to be hosted in the cloud (with a free trial tier) or to be run locally.
-The broker has support for all three mayor versions of the protocol.
+The broker has support for all three major versions of the protocol.

 It does require you to create an account before you can use the cloud tier or even download the zip package for local installation.